 Today is National Chili Day, a good time to note that former MLB All-Star Chili Davis started his professional baseball career in the Midwest League.

-Davis spent the 1978 season with the Cedar Rapids Kernels, batting .281 with 16 HR and 73 RBI.
+Davis spent the 1978 season with the Cedar Rapids Giants, batting .281 with 16 HR and 73 RBI.
 Those who remember Davis in the major leagues will recall he was an outfielder and, in the second half of his 19-year career, a designated hitter.
 When he played in the Midwest League, he was a catcher and an outfielder.
 He caught 49 games and played 41 games in the outfield for Cedar Rapids.

 Davis never caught a game in the major leagues, but he did pitch two innings for the California Angels in 1993, giving up no hits or walks, though he did hit a batter.
 That was the only time Davis took the field during a game that season, as he was the designated hitter all other times he played.